-Secretary ROBERT GATES (Department of Defense): I think he's got some challenges, but I think it's a reminder that they are still out there, and we still need to keep after them.
+ROBERT GATES: I think he's got some challenges, but I think it's a reminder that they are still out there, and we still need to keep after them.

 GJELTEN: One question is whether Zawahiri will be a different kind of al-Qaida leader than bin Laden was.
 Terrorism expert Bruce Riedel of the Brookings Institution notes that he's more of an ideologue - writing books and making lots of public statements - whereas bin Laden kept a fairly low profile.

-Mr. BRUCE RIEDEL (Senior Fellow, Saban Center for Middle East Policy, Brookings Institution): Zawahiri is probably someone we're going to hear from more.
+BRUCE RIEDEL: Zawahiri is probably someone we're going to hear from more.
 But while he is a thinker, it's a mistake to assume he's not also a doer.
 This is a man who's been involved in a lot of nasty terrorist planning.
 So he's willing to mix it up and get right in there.
 And I think it would be a mistake to underestimate this guy.